 Insect and spider bites or jellyfish stings often cause mild skin reactions such as redness, slight swelling, itching and pain.

-Also in the summer months, people spend more time swimming in the ocean and are at risk of jellyfish stings.
+Also in the summer months, people spend more time swimming in the ocean and are at risk of sea lice and jellyfish stings.
 Read more about jellyfish stings.

 Insect bites and stings

-An insect bite is usually a red, itchy bump.
+An insect bite usually produces a red, itchy bump.
 There may be a blister in the middle.
 Sometimes the bites can be painful.
 In most cases, insect bites go away on their own after a few days.
-Occasionally a blister or ulcer (break in the skin) may form, which takes longer to heal, especially if it becomes infected.¹
+Occasionally a blister or ulcer (break in the skin) may form, which takes longer to heal, especially if it becomes infected.

 |In rare cases, bee and wasp stings can cause a serious allergic reaction called anaphylaxis.
 This is potentially life-threatening and must be treated as a medical emergency.
 It requires immediate treatment and urgent medical attention – call 111.|